 This process increases the odds of great outcomes through a system that connects you deeply to future funders.
 This choreography will reveal your funder’s emotional link to your mission, build your and your organization’s credibility, and develop lasting relationships that make the necessary work of fundraising more fulfilling.

-Note this level of document is intended as a “cut & paste” and “plug and play” approach for the novice to the more experienced fundraiser, including board members.
-Craft your approach based upon your understanding of the funder’s giving history and known priorities, but with openness and curiosity around what would expand and deepen their giving to include your organization.
+Craft your approach based upon your understanding of the prospective funder’s giving history and known priorities, and with openness and curiosity to learn what would expand and deepen their giving to include your organization.

-Cull the questions and add more questions to create a bespoke choreography for each respective funder based upon your experience and personality as a fundraiser; your lived experience should inform and enrich this living document.
+Cull the questions and add more questions to create a bespoke choreography for each respective funder based on your experience and personality as a fundraiser; your lived experience should inform and enrich this living document.

 Rule #1: Seek First to Understand, Then to Be Understood (Covey).
 Whether in conversation with the decision making funder, or someone from a larger decision-making team, be genuinely curious about their story, and appreciate their philanthropic journey to date.
 When you ask your questions, deeply listen to their responses.
-Listening, not. pitching, is the pathway to deeper engagement for both sides, resulting in greater emotional investment in you and your organization that often translates into greater financial investment and advocacy for your organization.
+Listening, not pitching, is the pathway to deeper engagement for both sides, resulting in greater emotional investment in you and your organization that often translates into greater financial investment and advocacy for your organization.

 Rule #3: Lead the Donor Dance with Questions.
 The funder should be doing the majority of the talking, but it is up to you to lead the dance in a way that helps them arrive at the outcome that is for the highest good of all.
 The suggested questions in this document can be omitted or altered, mixed and matched, to reflect the personality of the development person and the donor.
-Tailored questions should not exceed one page, and many will be abandoned based upon conversation flow.
+Tailored questions should not exceed one page, and many will be abandoned based on conversation flow.

-If rapport is strong right away and you intuit that it is safe to go into personal territory, then pose the question: I can’t help but be curious; is there something in your personal journey that inspires you to care this deeply about (issue area)?
-If rapport evolves over the course of the meeting, then you can bring this question in later.
+If rapport is strong right away and you intuit that it is safe to go into personal territory, then pose the question: “I can’t help but be curious; is there something in your personal journey that inspires you to care this deeply about (issue area)?”
+If rapport evolves over the course of the meeting, then you can bring this question in later in a natural way.
 It allows you to step out of your ‘roles’ and into a more richly textured conversation about a vision you both care about.

 B. UP FRONT CONTRACT